aidens/myfirstgame/README.md

-myfirstgame
+NINJAE
 ===========

-first game created with the help of phaser
+first 2D game created with the help of phaser.js